When the Caregiver Needs Care

 Research has shown that learning caregiving strategies can improve the health of caregivers themselves.
 The Resources for Enhancing Alzheimer’s Caregiver Health (REACH) clinical trial, for example, found that caregivers who received guidance in managing their caregiving responsibilities showed a significant improvement in their overall quality of life, as well as lower rates of clinical depression.

-Realizing that you may need a support group is the first step in getting help.
+Noticing the signs of caregiver burnout is important, but realizing that you may need a support group is the first step in getting help.
 Not everyone is willing to admit that though, says Brian Carpenter, professor of psychology in Washington University’s Department of Psychological and Brain Sciences.

 “Be humble about what you know and what you don’t know,” says Carpenter.
 “If you’re facing new challenges, you may understandably not have the skills, resources, or knowledge that you need.
 You may also be feeling stressed, tired, and depressed because of the changes in your life.
 Don’t be ashamed to ask for help.”